avaneev/biteopt/README.md

 biteopt_minimize().
 This is a minimization test for Hougen-Watson model for reaction kinetics.
 Non-linear least squares problem.

+    void biteopt_minimize( const int N, biteopt_func f, void* data, const double* lb, const double* ub, double* x, double* minf, const int iter, const int M = 1, const int attc = 10 )

+    N     The number of parameters in a function. f     Objective function.
+    data  Objective function's data.
+    lb    Lower bounds of obj function parameters, should not be infinite. ub    Upper bounds of obj function parameters, should not be infinite. x     Minimizer.
+    minf  Minimizer's value.
+    iter  The number of iterations to perform in a single attempt.
+    M     Depth to use, 1 for plain CBiteOpt algorithm, >1 for CBiteOptDeep algorithm.
+Automatically increases "iter" by sqrt(M).
+    attc  The number of optimization attempts to perform.

 test2.cpp is a convergence test for all available functions.
 Performs many optimization attempts on all functions.
 Prints various performance information, including percentage of rejected attempts (rejection rate).